-Anthurium are very waxy and hardy plants, that make plant care requirements little to none.
+Anthurium andraeanum gorgeous, one of our favorite indoor plants, that make plant care requirements little to none.
 It is important to note that they do have a reputation for being picky houseplants, so proper lighting and temperature is essential care needs.
 Similar to Peace lilies, Anthurium plants don't actually have flowers but have spathes/bracts instead.
-But, for the sake of not overcomplicating things, we'll refer to them as "flowers."
-Anthurium comes in a range of different colors (like purple, white orange, etc.), which makes it the perfect plant if you're trying to add diversity to your wall.
-Although most don't show signs of a smell, Anthurium are known to sometimes have a sweet fragrance in their flowers.
+But, for the sake of not overcomplicating things, we'll have them called flamingo flower.
+The anthurium plant comes in a range of different colors (like purple, white orange, etc.), which makes it the perfect plant if you're trying to add diversity to your wall.
+Although most don't show signs of a smell, Anthurium are known to sometimes have a sweet fragrance.

 Central and South America

-The botanical name for this plant is Anthurium andraeanum.
-Other common names are Tail flower, Heart flower, and Flamingo flower.
+The botanical name for the anthurium plant is Anthurium andraeanum.
+Other common names are Tail flower, Heart flower, and Flamingo flower, anthurium arrow shaped leaves plant,.

-Originally, Anthurium did not have the many colorful and diverse varietals it has now.
+Originally, the Anthurium plant did not have the many colorful and diverse varietals it has now.
 But over the last 70 years, the Anthurium family expanded into many different colors, with purple being one the newly developed color.
-Besides the Anthurium purple, there are a few other popular varieties: The flamingo flower (Anthurium andreanum), Anthurium scherzerianum, The velvet cardboard anthurium (Anthurium clarinervium), Black anthurium (Anthurium watermaliense), and The bird’s nest (Anthurium hookeri).
+Besides the Anthurium purple, there are a few other popular related plants: The flamingo flower (Anthurium andreanum), Anthurium scherzerianum, The velvet cardboard anthurium (Anthurium clarinervium), Black anthurium (Anthurium watermaliense), yellow spadix and The bird’s nest (Anthurium hookeri) and many other plants.

 Toxic to pets and humans.